Skip Menu

 2024-25 FAFSA Updates

-If you are applying for aid for 2024-25, significant changes to the FAFSA (federal app for aid) are happening.
-You will need to apply in January.
+If you are applying for aid, there are significant changes to the FAFSA (federal app for aid).
+You will need to apply as soon as possible during your senior year.

 View FAFSA Info